-- Kansas City Regional Hospital Ethics Committee Consortium - Established in 1985, it remains the oldest continuously operating network of its kind in the nation. - Certificate in Clinical Ethics and Health Policy The Certificate provides mid-career professionals with real-world tools to confront and analyze ethical issues in the work setting.
+- Kansas City Regional Hospital Ethics Committee Consortium Established in 1985, it remains the oldest continuously operating network of its kind in the nation. - Certificate in Clinical Ethics and Health Policy - The Certificate provides mid-career professionals with real-world tools to confront and analyze ethical issues in the work setting. - Lectures and Symposia - Annually, the Center sponsors two CEU-approved symposia and the Rosemary Flanigan Lecture.
+Videos of these presentations are viewed online by thousands around the world. - Ethics Consultation and Teaching The Center contracts with healthcare systems to support ethics consultation services and with teaching institutions as support faculty and to provide guidance in strategic planning.